crisbotta/portfolio-hugo-website/content/project/sescv21/index.md

 title: Games to Relax

-summary: Cards created for social networks during the Covid lockdowns.
+summary: Image and text carousel created as part of SESC's summer activities for 2021.

 tags: